-Certain reclassifications have been made in the financial highlights for the years ended, December 31, 2013, December 31, 2012, December 31, 2011 and December 31, 2010 in order to conform to current presentation.
-The Company had historically presented the ratio of total expenses to average net assets exclusive of provision for taxes.
-Beginning in 2014, this ratio is presented including provision for taxes.
+Certain reclassifications have been made in the financial highlights for the years ended December 31, 2014, December 31, 2013, December 31, 2012 and December 31, 2011 in order to conform to current presentation.
+The Company had historically presented the ratio of total expenses to average net assets exclusive of loss on extinguishment of debt.
+Beginning in 2015, this ratio is presented including loss on extinguishment of debt.